awslabs/graphstorm/docs/source/cli/model-training-inference/single-machine-training-inference.rst

 .. note::

     * Users can set CLI configurations either in CLI arguments or the configuration YAML file.
-But values set in CLI arguments will overwrite the values of the same configurations set in the YAML file.
+But values set in CLI arguments will overwrite the values of the same configuration set in the YAML file.
     * This guide only explains a few commonly used configurations.
 For the detailed explanations of GraphStorm CLI configurations, please refer to the :ref:`Model Training and Inference Configurations <configurations-run>` section.

 Task-agnostic CLI for model training and inference